-- Compare student growth measure with other evidence (including observation, artifacts and student evidence) and/or additional levels of student growth based on classroom, school, District and statebased tools. - Examine extenuating circumstances possibly including: goal setting process/expectations, student attendance and curriculum/assessment alignment - Work with a mentor teacher - Additional options, as mutually determined by the teacher and evaluator - 7.
-Focused Evaluation - All certificated employees not receiving a Comprehensive Evaluation shall receive a Focused Evaluation. - All certificated employees who are not provisional and who have completed the Comprehensive Evaluation in the previous year with a Proficient or Distinguished rating shall receive a Focused Evaluation. - The employee and evaluator will agree on the criterion of focus.
+7. Focused Evaluation

+- All certificated employees not receiving a Comprehensive Evaluation shall receive a Focused Evaluation. - All certificated employees who are not provisional and who have completed the Comprehensive Evaluation in the previous year with a Proficient or Distinguished rating shall receive a Focused Evaluation. - The employee and evaluator will agree on the criterion of focus.
 If they cannot agree, the criterion selected by the employee is deemed approved unless the evaluator requests a meeting with the employee, human resources, and the Association by October 15 to determine the appropriate criterion.
 Teachers on the Focused Evaluation for whom an evaluator has performance concerns, may be moved back to the Comprehensive Evaluation any time after October 15 and prior to December 15.
 Before such move occurs, the evaluator and teacher shall meet to discuss this concern.
 Upon request, an EEA representative may be present at this meeting. - Assesses ONE of the eight criteria. - Criterion scores include applicable framework rubrics and Washington state student growth rubrics.
-If a classroom teacher chooses 1, 2, 4, 5 or 7, he/she must show student growth through Student Growth Rubric of 3 or 6. - 8.
-Support for Unsatisfactory or Basic Rating - In order to provide an optimal opportunity for certificated employees to improve their performance, when a certificated employee receives a comprehensive performance rating below Proficient, and has over four (4) years as a continuing educator, the following conditions and provisions shall be granted to the teacher to support their professional development. - The teacher's class size will not be larger than others with similar teaching responsibilities in their building.
+If a classroom teacher chooses 1, 2, 4, 5 or 7, they must show student growth through Student Growth Rubric of 3 or 6. - 8.
+Support for Unsatisfactory or Basic Rating In order to provide an optimal opportunity for certificated employees to improve their performance, when a certificated employee receives a comprehensive performance rating below Proficient, and has over four (4) years as a continuing educator, the following conditions and provisions shall be granted to the teacher to support their professional development. - The teacher's class size will not be larger than others with similar teaching responsibilities in their building.

-- The certificated employee shall be granted two (2) days of leave to observe colleagues' instruction. - The certificated educator may be granted an additional certificated evaluator if requested. - The District shall prevent the teacher/certificated employee from being assigned to multiple classrooms/locations more frequently than others with similar teaching responsibilities. - Certificated employee on probation and a probationary plan of assistance shall have all costs for tuition and/or fees paid by the District for any required attendance/enrollment in college courses, workshops, or seminars. - Any certificated employee with four or more continuing years as a certificated employee who receives a comprehensive performance\score of basic shall be placed on an informal plan of improvement.
+- The certificated employee shall be granted two (2) days of leave to observe colleagues' instruction. - The certificated educator may be granted an additional certificated evaluator if requested. - The District shall prevent the teacher/certificated employee from being assigned to multiple classrooms/locations more frequently than others with similar teaching responsibilities. - Certificated employee on probation and a probationary plan of assistance shall have all costs for tuition and/or fees paid by the District for any required attendance/enrollment in college courses, workshops, or seminars. - o Any certificated employee with four or more continuing years as a certificated employee who receives a comprehensive performance_score of basic shall be placed on an informal plan of improvement.
 The evaluator and the employee shall attempt to develop a mutually agreeable written plan designed to improve the employee's effectiveness in the areas of deficiency.
-The plan shall be a specific and observable plan designed to assist the certificated employee in improving his/her performance.
+The plan shall be a specific and observable plan designed to assist the certificated employee in improving their performance.
 In connection with the development of such a plan, consideration should be given to utilizing the services of available supervisory resource persons to observe the certificated employee's performance and make recommendations for improvement.
-If the evaluator and certificated employee are unable to agree upon a mutually acceptable plan, the evaluator shall prepare and deliver an improvement plan to the certificated employee. - 9.
-Probation
+If the evaluator and certificated employee are unable to agree upon a mutually acceptable plan, the evaluator shall prepare and deliver an improvement plan to the certificated employee.

+9. Probation